efriedla/Node/README.md

-# practing restful routing and basic set up using Node.js
+# Practing restful routing and basic set up using Node.js
-* node packages used
+* Node packages used
 ```
 express
 ejs